cycloawaodorin/gxscalc/README.md

 The input speed data files are assumed to be created by [my AviUtl plugin](https://github.com/cycloawaodorin/fzgx_smr_ks).
 The files should include frame numbers and separators should be spaces (default settings of the plugin).
-'./sample/sa70_on.txt' and './sample/sa70_off.txt' are samples for input files (data for Space Angler at 70%).
+'./sample/sa70_on.txt' and './sample/sa70_off.txt' are sample input files, which are data of Space Angler at 70%.

 ## Contributing